dmibar/Sirius_BC26/README.md

 By evaluating application assumptions and requirements, the system automatically selects the appropriate statistical test and performs the analysis.
 It then provides a comprehensive research summary, detailing every stage of the analysis and the final conclusion.

-This project was a prize-winner at the ['Big Challenges'](https://bigchallenges.ru) international scientific and technological project competition held at [Sirius](https://sochisirius.ru).
+This project was a prize-winner at the [Big Challenges](https://bigchallenges.ru) international scientific and technological project competition held at [Sirius](https://sochisirius.ru).